The backstrap loom, common among the Gurung and used by the women of WSDO, is thought to be the oldest form of loom in the world.

 a. warp bar; b. shed rod; c. heddle rod; d. sword; e. bobbin; f. backstrap; g. warp lashing; h. heading string; i. lease cord; j. leash cord; k. warp; l. weft

 To weave, the threads are stretched in a horizontal direction and a means is provided so that the threads are separated into two or more parts.
-A weft is then drawn through, inserted over-and-under the warp threads.
+A width-ways thread (weft) is then drawn through, inserted over-and-under the warp threads.
 The warp threads can then be reversed and a weft thread passed through again.
 By repeating this process, fabric is woven creating a strong and tightly bound cloth that allows a remarkable variety of beautifully inlaid designs.